How often and when to send marketing emails

 First, she schedules two to four photo shoots per year.
 At any given time there is a stash of content that’s ready to go.

 The shop includes a variety of products, which are featured in weekly emails.
-Shirley works hard on email list growth and is rewarded with an actively engaged audience.
+Shirley works hard on growing her email list and is rewarded with an actively engaged audience.
 Click rates — the number of clicks to the website divided by the number of subscribers that were delivered the message — regularly hover around 3 to 4%.

 Good email engagement leads to a strong return on investment.
 Email marketing produces 20% of her shop’s revenue and is the top-performing channel.

-Sending emails bi-weekly
+2. Sending marketing emails bi-weekly

 Bobby has several high-converting channels outside of email marketing.
 He spends a lot of time crafting paid Google and Instagram ads to market his limited number of products.